-United Faculty of Central (UFC) is the university faculty union which represents the interests of all Central Washington University faculty (including coaches) on matters of wages, salaries, and working conditions.
-All faculty are in the bargaining unit.
+United Faculty of Central (UFC) is the university faculty union which represents the interests of all Central Washington University faculty and coaches on matters of wages, salaries, and working conditions.
+All faculty/coaches are in the bargaining unit.
 (For the distinction between the bargaining unit and members, see here.)
 A Collective Bargaining Agreement (CBA), jointly signed by CWU and UFC, and ratified by CWU's Board of Trustees and by UFC's membership, specifies policies and procedures related to these matters.
 UFC is led by four elected officers, and an Executive Board.
 A separate Bargaining Team handles contract negotiations.

 An Executive Board assists the officers in managing the affairs and business of the UFC.